 Figure 8: (A) Robustness.
 Holdout test errors after Forward Selection (FS) and Backward Selection (BS).
 The "plan" chosen by JoinOpt is highlighted, e.g., NoJoins on Walmart.
 (B) Sensitivity.
-We set $\rho=2.5$ and $\tau=20$ .
+We set $\rho = 2.5$ and $\tau = 20$.
 An attribute table is deemed "okay to avoid" if the increase in error was within 0.001 with either FS or BS.
 (C) Holdout test errors of JoinOpt and JoinAllNoFK, which drops all foreign keys a priori.

-more features avoided, the higher the speedup.
-Hence, the speedup depends on the number of features in the base tables, as Figure 7(B) shows.
-Since JoinOpt avoided both joins on MovieLens1M and Walmart, the speedups were high: 186x and 82x resp. for backward selection; 26x and 15x resp. for the filter methods.
-But on Expedia, the ratio of the number of features used is lower ( $\approx 1.4$ ), which yielded more modest speedups of between 1.5x to 2.8x.
-Similarly, the speedups are lower on Flights and LastFM.
+it depends on the relative dimensions of the base tables, as Figure 6(B) shows.
+Since JoinOpt avoided both joins on MovieLens1M and Walmart, the speedups were high: 186x and 82x resp. for backward selection; 26x and 15x resp. for the filters.
+On Expedia, however, the ratio of the number of features used is lower (≈ 1.4), which led to more modest speedups of between 1.5x to 2.8x.
+Similarly, the speedup ratios are lower for Flights and LastFM.
 It is noteworthy that these datasets cover the entire spectrum in terms of how many joins can be avoided: Walmart and MovieLens1M on one end; Yelp and BookCrossing on the other.

 Summary.
-In all 28 results, JoinOpt had either identical or almost the same error as JoinAll but was often significantly faster, thus validating our core claim.
+In all the 28 results, JoinOpt had either identical or almost the same error as JoinAll, but was often significantly faster, thus validating our core claim.